 LEAP families and children benefit from strong stability among the program's staff.
-Additionally, we place a premium on assembling and maintaining a core group of staff members who work more than 20 hours a week because their commitment to and investment in the program have been factors in its long-term success.
+Additionally, we place a premium on assembling and maintaining a core group of staff members who work more than 20 hours a week.
+Their commitment to and investment in the program have been factors in its long-term success.
 Moreover, we find that when children are in the care of the same staff members every day, they feel more secure in their environment.
 We are pleased to currently have six staff members who spend at least 20 hours each week at LEAP.

 The tenure of our staff is also notable.
-The program's staff includes four members who have each worked at LEAP for more than six years.
-LEAP's Program Director and Operations Director have been members of the LEAP staff for 13 and 12 years, respectively.
+The program's staff includes three members who have worked at LEAP for a combined total of 23 years.
+LEAP's Director has been a member of the LEAP staff for 14 years.